Regenerative cooling (rocketry)

-Regenerative cooling, in the context of rocket engine design, is a configuration in which some or all of the propellant is passed through tubes, channels, or in a jacket around the combustion chamber or nozzle to cool the engine.
+In rocket engine design, regenerative cooling is a configuration in which some or all of the propellant is passed through tubes, channels, or in a jacket around the combustion chamber or nozzle to cool the engine.
 This is effective because the propellants are often cryogenic.
 The heated propellant is then fed into a special gas-generator or injected directly into the main combustion chamber.